-Commercial real estate lending to customers for the purpose of property investment at 31 December 2014 represented 2.12% (2013: 2.13%) of total gross loans and advances to customers.
-In 2014, credit quality across this sector was broadly stable but there remains risk of stress in certain markets.
+Commercial real estate lending to customers for the purpose of property investment at 31 December 2015 represented 2.56% (2014: 2.12%) of total gross loans and advances to customers.
+Whilst credit quality across this sector was broadly stable, there is evidence of softening valuations which is in line with overall market sentiment and there remains risk of stress given the highly cyclical nature of the sector.
 Accordingly, across the group's portfolios, credit risk is mitigated by long-standing and conservative policies on asset origination which focus on relationships with long-term customers and limited initial leverage.
 HSBC Group Risk, in conjunction with major subsidiaries, designates real estate as a Controlled Sector and, accordingly, implements enhanced exposure approval, monitoring and reporting procedures.
 For example, the group monitors risk appetite limits for the sector at regional level to detect and prevent higher risk concentrations.
+Given the developing legal environment and the region being more prone to extreme volatility, further conservatism is adopted in MENA.